Victoria and Albert Museum: Fashion

+The V&A runs an ongoing textile and dress conservation programme.
+For example, in 2008, an important but heavily soiled, distorted and water-damaged 1954 Dior outfit called 'Zemire' was restored to displayable condition for the Golden Age of Couture exhibition.

+The museum has a large collection of shoes; around 2000 pairs from different cultures around the world.
+The collection shows the chronological progression of shoe height, heel shape and materials, revealing just how many styles we consider to be modern have been in and out of fashion across the centuries.

 Departments

 Education

 The education department has wide-ranging responsibilities.
 It provides information for the casual visitor as well as for school groups, including integrating learning in the museum with the National Curriculum; it provides research facilities for students at degree level and beyond, with information and access to the collections.
 It also oversees the content of the museum's website in addition to publishing books and papers on the collections, research and other aspects of the museum.

 Several areas of the collection have dedicated study rooms, these allow access to objects in the collection that are not currently on display, but in some cases require an appointment to be made.

-The new Sackler education suite, occupying the two lower floors of the Henry Cole Wing opened in September 2008.
-This includes lecture rooms and areas for use by schools, which will be available during school holidays for use by families, and will enable direct handling of items from the collection.

-V&A Publishing

 V&A Publishing, within the education department, works to raise funds for the museum by publishing around 30 books and digital items each year.
 The company has around 180 books in print.

-Activities for children

-Activity backpacks are available for children.
-These are free to borrow and include hands-on activities such as puzzles, construction games and stories related to themes of the museum.

-Activities for adults

-The Learning Academy offers adult courses as well as training for professionals in the culture and heritage sector, both nationally and internationally.
-We also have great facilities in which to teach, study and get closer to our collections.